ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes/features.rst

 over the next several releases, but a number of new features are available now:

-- PDFs are available for each title as well as the entire doc set;
+- PDFs are available for each title and for each subsection of each title as well as the entire doc set;
   click on the PDF icon in the upper right of each page to download the PDF for that title.
   Clicking the PDF icon on the documentation landing page